Abercromie & Fitch Runabouts (Glassics)

 builder of Glassics,

-In 2011 I will begin to jot down VIN numbers of cars that seem to be Abercrombies.
+In 2011 I began to jot down VIN numbers of cars that seem to be Abercrombies.
 I will add to the list as I find them.

 Glassic built about 20 to 30 cars for Abercrombie & Fitch to sell primarily through their Christmas catalog under a promotion of "for the man who had everything".
 Most of them were sold through West Palm Beach and Miami, and the cars were "charged" to a particular store.
 This was not great for the store's profit page since cars usually had a much smaller markup than other high priced items.